tensorflow/models/official/README.md

 The master branch of the models are **in development**, and they target the [nightly binaries](https://github.com/tensorflow/tensorflow#installation) built from the [master branch of TensorFlow](https://github.com/tensorflow/tensorflow/tree/master).

-**Stable versions** of the models targeting releases of TensorFlow are available as tagged branches or [downloadable releases](https://github.com/tensorflow/models/releases).
-Model Garden version numbers match the target TensorFlow release, such that [branch r1.4.0](https://github.com/tensorflow/models/tree/r1.4.0) and [release v1.4.0](https://github.com/tensorflow/models/releases/tag/v1.4.0) are compatible with [TensorFlow v1.4.0](https://github.com/tensorflow/tensorflow/releases/tag/v1.4.0).
+**Stable versions** of the official models targeting releases of TensorFlow are available as tagged branches or [downloadable releases](https://github.com/tensorflow/models/releases).
+Model repository version numbers match the target TensorFlow release, such that [branch r1.4.0](https://github.com/tensorflow/models/tree/r1.4.0) and [release v1.4.0](https://github.com/tensorflow/models/releases/tag/v1.4.0) are compatible with [TensorFlow v1.4.0](https://github.com/tensorflow/tensorflow/releases/tag/v1.4.0).

 If you are on a version of TensorFlow earlier than v1.4, please [update your installation](https://www.tensorflow.org/install/).